-Coontree Loop Mountain Bike Trail is a 3.7 mile trail located near Brevard, NC and is rated as moderate.
+Coontree Loop Mountain Bike Trail is a 3.4 mile loop trail located near Brevard, North Carolina that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.

 Directions from Brevard, NC: Travel US 276 northwest for approximately 5 - 7 miles to a small picnic grove located on the left hand side of the road just beyond the larger Coontree Picnic Area.

 The Coontree Loop is a hiking only trail.
 There is a 1 mile section where the Bennet Gap trail and Coontree run concurrently and this is only section legal for bikes.

 Nice walk through the forest, many beautiful wildflowers.